TransparentSelf/transparentself.github.io/_posts/2022-08-16-Lost Meaning.md

 ---

-› If we have our own why in life, we shall get along with almost any how.
-Man does not strive for pleasure; only the Englishman does. - Nietzsche
+› If we have our own why in life, we shall get along with almost any how... - Nietzsche

 It's really frightening how easy it is to lose our sense of why.